On the Efficiency of Energy Markets with Non-Merchant Storage: Proofs

 \subsection{Proof of Lemma \ref{lem:admitdual}}

 \begin{proof} As the problem is convex, the KKT conditions are necessary and sufficient.
-Therefore, any feasible point in the KKT conditions of the split problem is an optimal solution to it.
-The KKT conditions of the split-horizon problem only differ from the KKTs of the full-horizon problem in the equations
+Therefore, any feasible point in the KKT conditions of the split-horizon problem is an optimal solution to it.
+The KKT conditions of the split-horizon problem only differ from those of the full-horizon problem by equations:

 which replace the full-horizon KKT condition